 Can You Name A Boat After A Man?

 Can You Name A Boat After A Man?
-A boat named after a man is not forbidden, however, it has long been the tradition to name a boat after a female figure.
+A boat named after a man is not forbidden.
+However, it has long been the tradition to name a boat after a female figure.

 The captain will love and cherish his ship as he would the vessel’s namesake.
-It is important to note vessel names are regional, the meaning of a given name can be interpreted differently depending on its origin or geographical location.
+It is important to note ship names are regional, the meaning of a given name can be interpreted differently depending on its origin or geographical location.

 A name representing good luck in one part of the country can spell disaster in another.
-The consequences of the name can be affected by regional beliefs and traditions, as well as, linguistic translations.
+The consequences of the name can be affected by regional beliefs and traditions, as well as linguistic translations.

 If you find you are having a hard time naming your boat, you can often find inspiration from that special woman in your life, this choice will never go out of style.
 Just be sure you get her permission first.

 Can Two Boats Have The Same Name?

 Can Two Boats Have The Same Name?
 Yes?
-It is not uncommon for boats to share the same name, moreover, it is even not uncommon for boats with the same name, to hail from the same port.
+It is not uncommon for boats to share the same name.
+Moreover, it is not even uncommon for boats with the same name to hail from the same port.

 Boats, like vehicles, have a unique ID number (Hull ID Number), allowing every boat to be unique.